webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 Export access to the context using hooks, Providers and Consumers.

+A higher level component library/ software product, consuming a lower level bamboo library, should be able to overwrite the styles of a lower level library while supporting nested context.

 #### User Stories
 -   As a developer, I want to inject my styles to create a global custom theme for my components
 -   As a developer, I want to toggle between dark and light modes